apache/yunikorn-site/docs/developer_guide/build.md

 make image
 ```

-This will generate images for the scheduler, scheduler plugin, and admission
+This will generate images for the scheduler and admission controller.
-controller.

 The images created can be deployed directly on Kubernetes.
 Some sample deployments that can be used are found under the